drskullster/pen-colors/README.md

 ### I don't use Node.js, NPM or Javascript.
 Is this project not for me?

-You can download JSON files via CDNs.
+You can download or link to the colors in JSON format on different CDN: https://unpkg.com/pen-colors@1.0.2/lib/json/pen-colors.json